VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 - Crazy cravings for extremely healthy foods you had never felt before (probably due to the fact that your tastebuds really come alive).
 I remember getting serious cravings for things like kale, shitake mushrooms and brussels sprouts when before they were only for chocolate.

 - Clearer focus and concentration.
 A feeling of lightness, and a boost in creativity and new ideas.
+More so related to having a positive mindset when making this change, and the empowerment that comes with it.

 - Better performance in sports or physical activities in general, more stamina and endurance.